ymz-ncnk/go-serialization-benchmarks/gen/readme/templates/tail.md

 ```bash
 go test -bench=BenchmarkSerializers/mus
 ```
-Or to see the results obtained using the `reuse` feature:
+To see the results obtained using the `reuse` feature:
 ```bash
 go test -bench=/.+reuse
 ```